England's Creative Coast

 Seaside towns alive with creativity, breathtaking coastal landscape and some of the most thought-provoking contemporary art being produced today - England’s Creative Coast spans 1400km of shoreline from the South Downs to the Thames Estuary.

 The Waterfronts series of artworks will be set in the landscape of Margate, Folkestone, Hastings, Bexhill-on-Sea, Eastbourne, Gravesend and Southend-on-Sea.
-Launching in 16th April 2020, these temporary works will open sequentially over the summer and be on display until 8 November.
+Launching on 1st May 2021, these temporary works will open sequentially over the summer and be on display until November 2021

 Taking the border between land and water as their inspiration, each artist will respond to these unique coastal locations, focusing on issues, stories and questions related to the area to offer fresh perspectives on each place.

-- Turner Contemporary in Margate presents Michael Rakowitz: April is the cruellest month’, 16 April – 8 November 2020
+- Turner Contemporary in Margate presents Michael Rakowitz: April is the cruellest month’, from 1st May

-- The De La Warr Pavilion in Bexhill-on-Sea presents Holly Hendry: ‘Invertebrate’, 23 May – 8 November 2020
+- The De La Warr Pavilion in Bexhill-on-Sea presents Holly Hendry: ‘Invertebrate’, from 29th May

-- Hastings Contemporary presents Andreas Angelidakis: ‘Seawall’, 23 May – 8 November 2020
+- Hastings Contemporary presents Andreas Angelidakis: ‘Seawall’, from 29th May

-- Creative Folkestone presents Pilar Quinteros: ‘Janus’ Fortress Folkestone’, 6 June to 8 November 2020, as part of Folkestone Triennial
+- Creative Folkestone presents Pilar Quinteros: ‘Janus’ Fortress Folkestone’, from 29th May

 England’s Creative Coast encompasses a whole cultural travel experience.
 Through the world’s first art GeoTour, you will be able to game as you move through the landscape, discovering the commissioned artworks, finding hidden gems and geocaches created by the communities that live there in these coastal towns through a digital treasure trail that extends into the surrounding landscape.